aryadegari/ApromoreDocker/README.md

 Start Docker Desktop after installation.

 ### Configure Docker Desktop
-Right-click the Docker icon in the task bar, select Settings > Advanced.
+Right-click the Docker icon in the task bar, select Settings/Preferences > Advanced.
-Set cpu: 4, memory: 4096MB memory, swap: 2048MB
+Set CPUs: 4, memory: 4096MB memory, swap: 2048MB

+CPUs: By default, Docker Desktop is set to use half the number of processors available on the host machine.
+In order increase processing power, set this to 4.

+Memory: By default, Docker Desktop is set to use 2 GB runtime memory, allocated from the total available memory on your Machine.
+In order increase RAM, set this to 4096MB.

+Swap: Set to 2048MB.

 ## Download Apromore Docker
 Download the lastest [Apromore Docker release](https://github.com/apromore/ApromoreDocker/releases/latest).
 Unzip the downloaded file and open the ApromoreDocker-*version* folder.

 ## Start Apromore Docker
-Run this to start the Apromore Docker containers, it may take up to 10 minutes the first time your run this.
+Run following script to start the Apromore Docker containers, it may take up to 10 minutes the first time your run this.

 Windows - run `start.bat`
 Mac / Linux - run `start`

+When `Started plan 'org.apromore.root' version '1.1.0'` is output in the console, which indicate Apromore Docker server is up.

 Open Apromore Web UI: [http://localhost:9000](http://localhost:9000).
 Use username: `testuser` and password: `testuser` to login.